 Stone's full and fair opportunity test applies only when you claim that the trial court allowed the prosecutor to use evidence that should have been kept out under the Fourth Amendment.
 So far, this standard has not been applied to other constitutional claims based on amendments other than the Fourth Amendment.
 The Stone rule is a defense that the state can raise to your petition for habeas relief.
 This means that it is the state's responsibility to raise it in your habeas proceedings and state that you had a full and fair opportunity to litigate your Fourth Amendment claim.
 If the state does not raise the issue, the rule will not apply.
 Once Stone has been raised, it is your burden to prove that you did not have a full and fair opportunity to litigate your Fourth Amendment claim.
-However, it is unlikely that the state will fail to raise the Stone rule, so you should always be sure to show that you did not have a full and fair opportunity to raise that your lawyer's failure to raise a Fourth Amendment issue might also be grounds for an ineffective assistance of counsel claim.
+However, it is unlikely that the state will fail to raise the Stone rule, so you should always be sure to show that you did not have a full and fair opportunity to raise the claim in state court.
+Remember that your lawyer's failure to raise a Fourth Amendment issue might also be grounds for an ineffective assistance of counsel claim.
+117 second visit, the petitioner made incriminating statements that were later admitted as evidence.
+At his trial and on state appeal, the petitioner argued that the information given in the second interrogation was "tainted."
+Both courts, however, ignored the claims.
+Petitioner argued in his habeas petition that he had not had a "full and fair opportunity" to present the illegal evidence claim because the appellate court ignored his argument.
+The habeas court agreed that the petitioner did not have a full and fair opportunity to bring this claim earlier, and therefore agreed that the claim was properly before the court in the habeas petition.
+But after considering the petitioner's argument, the habeas court decided that the second interrogation was not illegal because it occurred a week after the first illegal arrest and was itself voluntary.
+Agee v.
+White, 809 F.2d 1487 (11th Cir.
+1987).